Jonathan Rosenblatt: Biography

-A native of Baltimore, Rosenblatt served for more than thirty years as the Senior Rabbi of the Riverdale Jewish Center in The Bronx, New York.
-Under his leadership the RJC became the largest "teaching synagogue" in the country, through its Rabbinic and Pre-rabbinic internship programs.
-Rabbi Rosenblatt is known for his work in bridging the gaps that divide Orthodox, Conservative, Reform and secular Jews, and for actively supporting the Oslo peace process in the Middle East.
-He has lectured widely in the United States, the United Kingdom, South Africa, and Israel and is often quoted on topics of concern to the Jewish community.
+A native of Baltimore, Rosenblatt was the Senior Rabbi of the Riverdale Jewish Center in The Bronx, New York for more than thirty years during which time the RJC became the largest "teaching synagogue" in the country through its Rabbinic and Pre-rabbinic internship programs.
+Rosenblatt is known for working to bridge the gaps dividing Orthodox, Conservative, Reform and secular Jews, and for actively supporting the Oslo peace process in the Middle East.

 Rosenblatt earned a BA and MA from Johns Hopkins University in Comparative Literature and a PhD from Columbia University in Modern British Literature.
 He studied in Israel at Yeshivat Har Etzion and was ordained by the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.

-Rosenblatt is the great-grandson of celebrated cantor Yossele Rosenblatt, and the grandson of Rabbi Samuel Rosenblatt, founding rabbi of the Beth Tefiloh congregation in Baltimore and pioneer of the Beth Tfiloh Dahan Community School.
-Rabbi Rosenblatt and his wife have four children.
+Rosenblatt is the great-grandson of cantor Yossele Rosenblatt.

 In November 2012, it was reported that Rosenblatt was a candidate to replace Jonathan Sacks as the Chief Rabbi of the United Synagogue.
 Ultimately the position went to Rabbi Ephraim Mirvis.

-In February 2014, Rosenblatt delivered a lecture in his synagogue explaining his opposition to SAR High School's decision to allow two of its female students to don tefillin (phylacteries) in morning prayers.
-Rabbi Tully Harcsztark, the principal of SAR High School, attended the lecture.
-Rabbi Dr. Samuel Lebens noted that Rabbi Rosenblatt delivered a "stunning master class in how to disagree with respect and love."
+In a lecture in his synagogue in February 2014, Rosenblatt said he opposed SAR High School's decision to allow two of its female students to don tefillin (phylacteries) in morning prayers.
+Tully Harcsztark, the principal of SAR High School, attended the lecture.
+Samuel Lebens said Rosenblatt delivered a "stunning master class in how to disagree with respect and love."
 The talk was later uploaded to YouTube.